Arthur Hanlon: Encanto del Caribe

 Hanlon's last project for Universal was "Encanto del Caribe" (Caribbean Fantasy), a live concert recorded at historic San Cristobal Castle in Puerto Rico with guest artists Marc Anthony, Laura Pausini, Natalia Jimenez, New York Yankee great Bernie Williams on the guitar, Cheo Feliciano, and Ana Isabelle (though she does not appear on both the DVD and CD but credited on both).
 A UNESCO World Heritage Site, San Cristobal allowed filming inside its premises for the first time in history with "Encanto del Caribe."
 The special aired on public television stations across the United States and a CD/DVD was released by Universal August 21, 2012.
 "Encanto del Caribe" features original instrumental recordings composed by Hanlon as well as Latin standards.
-The album was produced by Grammy winner Julio Reyes Copello and the musical direction of the show was under Puerto Rican bandleader Cucco Pena.
+The album was produced by Grammy winner Julio Reyes Copello and the show was directed by Puerto Rican bandleader Cucco Pena.
 Memorable moments in the special include Hanlon's performance of Puerto RIcan classic "En Mi Viejo San Juan" with superstar Marc Anthony on vocals.